The COVID-19 pandemic is evolving each day, please check back for updates!

 Warren Village has begun our gradual “transition back” to in-office services.
 Our Early Learning Center formally reopens June 1 with limited enrollment and heightened safety and cleaning protocols, all in accordance with CDC and state guidance.
-Our adult services and administrative teams will also begin their phased-in return to the workplace.
+Our family services and administrative teams will also begin their phased-in return to the workplace.
 Our volunteer programs and opportunities will remain on hold until further notice.
 Our approach is focused on health, safety, and service continuity for our families.
 We have plans in place to address positive cases of COVID-19 and are in regular communication with those we serve and our front-line staff.
 As you might understand, there are concerns and fears to address as we move forward through this evolving situation.
 As with the last two months, we remain guided by our principles and priorities as we take the next steps on our path forward.

 If you have any questions, please email firstname.lastname@example.org.

 Update as of Thursday, May 7, 2020, at 4 p.m.

 As you all know by now, the spread of the virus in our community has slowed sufficiently for the State and the City to announce the end of the stay-at-home orders and start a transition back toward a slightly more normal existence, a transition that will be gradual and slow.